MarcusLassila/MIA-audit-GNN/README.md

 * --savedir: Path to store results.
 * --name: Name to add to result files.
 * --experiments: Number of samples (retraining target, shadow and attack models) to compute result statistics over.
+* --train-frac: Fraction of training nodes, applicable to all graphs used for training (e.g. target graph, shadow graphs etc.).
+* --val-frac: Fraction of validation nodes, applicable to all graphs used for training (e.g. target graph, shadow graphs etc.).

 ### Test